Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{B.2: Dynamic Creation.} In addition to the pre-defined roles, some agents assign roles in a dynamic way, which can equip multi-agent systems with more flexibility.
-For example, AutoAgents~\cite{AutoAgents} designs a drafting stage that aims at determining the roles of the multi-agent group via the communication between two meta agents: the planner and the agent observer; in addition, AgentVerse~\cite{AgentVerse} sets up a group of different roles through an expert recruitment stage.
+\headt{Role Creation.} \junwei{ The roles in multi-agent end-to-end software development systems are either created in a predefined way or in a task-adaptive way.
+Most approaches predefine fixed roles and workflows through manual design~\cite{self-collaboration, low-code-llm, ChatDev, MetaGPT, Co-Learning, aisd, CodePori, lcg, CodeS, IterativeExperienceRefinement, CTC, AgileCoder, MACNET, sami, rasheed}.
+In contrast, some agents only predefine a few meta-roles, which discuss and derive the actual agent roles to solve the specific problem.
+This role-creation approach is typically applied to general-purpose agents to handle various types of tasks, or in scenarios involving multi-turn operations where different roles are utilized in each round. } For example, AutoAgents~\cite{AutoAgents} designs a drafting stage that aims at determining the roles of the multi-agent group via the communication between two meta agents: the planner and the agent observer.
+In AgentVerse~\cite{AgentVerse}, a group of different roles is established through an expert recruitment stage, and the roles recruited in each round may vary.
 Talebirad \et{}~\cite{multi-agent-collaboration} propose a novel framework and enable an agent to spawn additional agents to the system.
 Such dynamic strategies aim at creating roles in a more diverse and flexible way.